 Microsoft Teams has both web browser and desktop client interfaces (for both Mac and Windows).
 There is also a mobile app available for iOS and Android.

 Microsoft Teams is extraordinarily difficult for users of assistive technology (e.g., screen readers) due to inconsistent navigation requirements, multiple regions, unpredictable focus changes, quantity of content, and lack of structural cues.
 Structural cues available to sighted users are not available to screen reader users.
 These cues delineate distinct regions of the software and establish relationships between pieces of information.
-Without them, it is extremely difficult for screen reader users to correctly interpret content.
-In addition to these overwhelming issues, severe issues also exist with creating new meetings, information that is not accessible to screen reader users, and using Project OneNote.
+Without them, it is extremely difficult for screen reader users to correctly interpret, find or work with content.

-Using Microsoft Teams with a keyboard is cumbersome and challenging due to the variety of techniques required to successfully work with the application.
+Additionally, keyboard-only use of Microsoft Teams is cumbersome and challenging due to the variety of techniques required to successfully work with the application.

 Please note: Statements on this page about the accessibility of Microsoft Teams are based on accessibility testing done from 2017 through July 2020 with multiple screen readers (Windows desktop) and February 2019 (iOS), and may no longer represent the current status of the software.
 Teams has not yet been tested on macOS or Android.